Tips & Tricks

 Acceleration and deceleration feature will attract one's interest.

-An example of easeInOutCubic code in Processing.
+An example of easeInOutCubic code in the 'Processing'.

 /**